Lambda Basics: The Elegant Expression of Anonymous Functions

 returnstatement, or - All

-returnstatements return expressions that deduce to the same type
+returnstatements return expressions of the same deduced type.

-When these conditions are met, you can omit -> return_type:
+When these conditions are met, you can omit the return type:

 if (x > 0) {